 When we speak of someone as compulsively acting in a forceful way or compulsively speaking in an aggressive tone – in other words, as having a quality of compulsiveness about the characteristic, habitual way in which they act or speak – this refers to the non-revealing form of their physical or verbal karma.
 Even when they aren’t doing anything or not saying anything, we could say that they’re still a compulsively aggressive person.

 Note that being compulsive is not the same as being impulsive.
 Being “impulsive” means you just do whatever comes into your head, with no forethought.
 Being “compulsive” means that you have no control over what you’re doing or saying or how you do it or say it.
 Irresistibly, you follow certain patterns of behavior over and again, like tapping your fingers on the table or speaking aggressively with no warmth in your voice.

 Imprints on the Mental Continuum: Potentials and Tendencies

 According to both explanations of karma, after an action is finished – whether a physical, verbal or mental one – it leaves certain aftermath on our mental continuum.
 These are neither forms of physical phenomena (not like non-revealing forms) nor are they ways of being aware of something.
 They are more abstract and are imputed on our mental continuum like, for instance, our age.
 This karmic aftermath includes karmic potentials and karmic tendencies.

-Karmic potentials, which from a certain point of view could also be termed “karmic forces,” are either constructive and destructive.
+Karmic potentials, which from a certain point of view could also be termed “karmic forces,” are either constructive or destructive.
 Many translators call the constructive potentials “merit” and the destructive ones “sins,” but I find those terms borrowed from biblical religions inappropriate and misleading.
 I prefer to render them as “negative karmic potentials” or “negative karmic forces” and “positive karmic potentials” or “positive karmic forces.”
-Here, let's just call them “positive potentials” and “negative potentials.”
+Here, let’s just call them “positive potentials” and “negative potentials.”

 It is a bit complicated, because destructive and constructive actions – actions brought on by or entailing destructive or constructive karma – are also negative or positive potentials.
 So there are karmic potentials that are our actions themselves and karmic potentials that continue imputed on our mental continuum.